au-nlp/project-milestone-p2-group21/README.md

 * Demonstrating that Cantonese-only tokens degrade the performance of models on Cantonese-translation tasks, and token- and embedding-transformation approaches that significantly improve performance in these cases.
 * Showing that using the SMOL dataset to finetune Cantonese -> English models improves translation performance.
 ## Potential extra datasets
-For future finetuning, basede on the findings of \ref{dare2023unsupervisedmandarincantonesemachinetranslation}, there's large potential in giving models more data, even unlabled, as models have usually been exposed to very little Cantonese data.
+For future finetuning, basede on the findings of Dare et. al., there's large potential in giving models more data, even unlabled, as models have usually been exposed to very little Cantonese data.
 They use a corpus consisting of Wikipedia articles and a cleaned scrape of Instagram and Youtube subtitles, and have compiled this into a dataset that might be useful in our project too.
 ## Methods
 **TODO: Write full text not bullet points**
 - Benchmarking of existing models and analsis of areas where these show weak performance